18F/handbook/docs/about-us/teams/product.md

 _Great products are born of great teams._

 We empower, organize, communicate, and collaborate with **people** to build great teams.
 We remove blockers, give cover, and find a way to enable each member of our team to deliver.
-We build relationships and establish trust so our partners embrace 18F’s culture and values.
+We build relationships and establish trust so our partners embrace CivicActions’s culture and values.

 We lead and manage our teams’ **process**.
 We ensure that the mission is well defined and achievable.
 We use agile methodologies to ensure we have effective teams that are responsive to change and continuously delivering.